rickymoorhouse/track-school-guidance/coronavirus-covid-19-implementing-protective-measures-in-education-and-childcare-settings.md

 -   regular cleaning of settings
 -   minimising contact and mixing

+As well as the measures above, secondary schools and colleges should:

+-   ensure that only a quarter of pupils in year 10 and year 12 are in school at any one time
+-   aim to practise social distancing in line with the measures the government is asking everyone to adopt in public and in workplaces, including keeping pupils 2 metres apart from each other where possible
+-   plan that classes are no more than half their usual size, to allow sufficient distancing between pupils (this may vary due to individual school circumstances)

 It is still important to reduce contact between people as much as possible, and we can achieve that and reduce transmission risk by ensuring children, young people and staff where possible, only mix in a